Tapston/react-native-styles/README.md

   },
 ```
 ## Q&A
-If you have any troubles with 'react-native-extended-stylesheet', try to:
+### If you have any troubles with 'react-native-extended-stylesheet', try this:
 `yarn add react-native-extended-stylesheet`